banthagroup/fslightbox-vue/README.md

 # Vue Fullscreen Lightbox Basic

 ## Description
-A React component for displaying images, videos, or, through custom sources, anything you want in a clean overlying box.
+A Vue.js component for displaying images, videos, or, through custom sources, anything you want in a clean overlying box.
 The project's website: https://fslightbox.com.

 | Dependency | Version |